Self-help for Young People

 I need advice and information – top websites

-- Young Minds Fantastic website for all ages with A-Z advice as well as blogs to read on everything from anxiety to body image, self-harm and much more.
+- Young Minds Website for with A-Z advice as well as blogs to read on everything from anxiety to body image, self-harm and much more.

-- The Mix For older teens and young adults: advice, blogs and articles on mental health, money, coping with families, being a carer, relationships and sex, housing and lots more.They also have 1-2-1 online chat and text messenger options.
+- The Mix For older teens and young adults: advice, blogs and articles on mental health, money, coping with families, being a carer, relationships , drugs and lots more.They also have 1-2-1 online chat and text messenger options.

 - ChildLine Not just for young children and not just a helpline!
 An amazing website for everyone up to 19 years.
 Get support, read advice or check out the message boards.